MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ## How to Model Various Scenarios
 <!-- START:TODO:RICK-->

-- simplest: one collection, one document size, servers all same quality = sector lifetime
+- The simplest case: one collection of documents, one document size, servers all same quality, where "quality" is mean sector lifetime.

-- several collections of varying quality and preservation requirements
+- Several collections of varying preservation requirements.

-- servers of varying quality = sector lifetimes
+- Using a number of servers of varying quality, where quality is mean sector lifetime.

-- varying collection size
+- Varying collection size

-- varying document size
+- Varying document size

-- varying duration of simulated time
+- Varying the duration of simulated time

-- varying server quality
+- Varying server quality

-- several document sizes
+- Collections with several document sizes

-- one collection but several servers of different quality
+- One collection stored on several servers of different quality

-- no auditing
+- No auditing

-- simple annual total auditing
+- Simple annual total auditing

-- annual total auditing segmented semiannually, quarterly, monthly
+- Annual total auditing segmented semiannually, quarterly, monthly

-- quarterly total auditing
+- Quarterly total auditing

-- random auditing in several segments with replacement
+- Random auditing in several segments with replacement

-- non-fatal glitches of varying frequency, impact, and duration in servers
+- Non-fatal glitches of varying frequency, impact, and duration in servers

-- fatal glitches of varying frequency in servers
+- Fatal glitches of varying frequency in servers

-- varying expected server lifetime
+- Varying expected server lifetime

-- shock to servers of some frequency and span
+- Shock to servers of some frequency and span

 <!-- END:TODO:RICK-->